Zodomo/LayerZero-v2/README.md

   </p>
 </div>

+# This fork was modified to remove OpenZeppelin's Ownable library and replace their SafeERC20 library with Solady's SafeTransferLib within the OApp template.
+Users of this repo MUST be aware of the security considerations involving LZ's OApp and handle them accordingly.
+The ONLY reason you should use this library is if you don't want OApp to inherit Ownable from OpenZeppelin, and are aware of how to override the relevant functions.

+# This repo will likely lack frequent updates, as I'm just looking for OApp without Ownable inheritance.
+It is VERY likely that if you're reading this, the repo is already out of date.
+Use the primary commit to determine what changes you need to make to achieve the same results.

 LayerZero is an immutable, censorship-resistant, and permissionless messaging protocol, that connects blockchains (60+ and counting) to enable omnichain interoperability for blockchain applications.

 With LayerZero V2, developers have the power to create applications that can seamlessly interact across multiple blockchains.